secretstartups/handbook/blog/index.html.md

 ## How to suggest a blog post

 The first step in publishing a blog is to open an issue in [gitlab.com/gitlab-com/www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/issues/new?issuable_template=blog-post) using the `Blog post` template.
-Include a short summary of your proposed blog post where indicated, and ping @vsilverthorne and/or @Sglitten.
+Include a short summary of your proposed blog post where indicated, and ping @vsilverthorne and/or @Sgittlen.

 If your post is time-sensitive, please ping @ValSilver on slack.
 Otherwise the editorial team will reach out to you to discuss timing.